khofstadter/enhancingaudiodescription.com/_pages/4-team.md

   </div>
 </div>

-We would like to thank [Lewis Thresh](https://www.linkedin.com/in/lewis-thresh-59636510b/) and [Morgan French](https://www.linkedin.com/in/morgan-french-19a437160/), whose work contributed to the success of the first part of our EAD research in 2015-2017.
+We would like to thank [Lewis Thresh](https://www.linkedin.com/in/lewis-thresh-59636510b/), [Morgan French](https://www.linkedin.com/in/morgan-french-19a437160/), [Elfed Howells](https://www.linkedin.com/in/elfedhowells/) and [John Whiston](https://rts.org.uk/person/john-whiston), whose work contributed to the success of the first part of our EAD research in 2015-2017.